 There’s a serenity about VILLAGERS.
 A meditative state of calmness, softly bound in lapping waves of melody and observant lyricism.
-This is confined to the exterior; Conor O’Brien’s creative vessel combusts internally.
+This, however, is confined to the exterior; Conor O’Brien’s creative vessel combusts internally.

 Cut through the delicate outer edges, finely constructed, and you come face to face with a musical project built on the deepest honesty.
 A project comfortable in its acceptance that honesty is not always fixed, often short-lived and capable of unravelling in the face of new discovery.
 With a desire to self-document at the height of feeling, it’s unsurprising O’Brien often no longer recognises the confessor or all of the confessions colouring his early